mstksg/inCode/copy/entries/fixvec-2.md

 !!!fixvec-2/VecInductive.hs "atLeast_ ::" "atLeast ::"
 ```

-`atLeast_ sM` will only return our vector if its length is *at least* the
+`atLeast_ sN` will only return our vector if its length is *at least* the
-length of the length indicated by `sM`.
+length of the length indicated by `sN`.
 Basically, we check if our vector is
 "at least" a certain length.

 We can write a function that can "take" an arbitrary amount from a vector,